Skip to main content

 Ambassadors will...

-• Participate in the full process: all ten meetings, including the public celebration.
+• Participate in the full process: all meetings, including the public celebration.

 • Engage in respectful group conversations.

-• Do one hour or less of homework between meetings.
+• Do 1-1.5 hours or less of homework between meetings.

-• Do one activity of their choosing in Somerville related to a Somerville Climate Forward Action Area.
+• Do one project of their choosing in Somerville.
 This could be holding a small group discussion with neighbors, doing an art project, writing a blog post, engaging in volunteer work, engaging on a policy topic, or any other related project.
 It could be done collectively.

 Ambassador Projects

 To complete the Climate Forward Ambassadors program, participants complete a project focused on taking action on the climate crisis in their own lives and communities.
-The 2023 Ambassador projects will have the special opportunity to coordinate directly with the Somerville Climate Forward update.
 Participants are encouraged to pursue a project that allows them to explore a climate topic that they are interested in learning more about and to engage with others to spread awareness and interest in climate action.
 Projects have ranged from engaging family and friends in a climate conversation to creating art about climate change, to doing a mini-research project.

 Here are some examples of creative projects that Ambassadors have developed: